rullzer/blog/content/post/20190906-certificate-analysys.md

 Now that we have all the data I'm going to make some assumptions to simplify things.
 I feel the 395 day lifetime of certificates is not far enough away from 365 days to warrant a special status.
 If you can renew your certificate every 395 days you can also do it once a year.
 My bet is the \~400 days are people that renewed their old certificate before the year was over and the provider of the certificate added the remaining days to their new certificate.

 With the assumption above in consideration we can see that already more than 80% would fit within what is proposed in SC22.
-As the fast majority of certificates is already renewed once a year.
+As the vast majority of certificates is already renewed once a year.

 It also tells us that about 10% of the certificates have to be renewed somewhere in the range of 1 to 2 years.
 Which mean for at least part of the that the change to switch to certificates with a lifetime of at most a year is rather minimal.